← Resources

 Testimonials (with consent), clear fees and policies, and a bit of "who you are" (approach, training, values) help strangers feel safe reaching out.
 In a regulated profession, credibility is your advantage.
 Publish testimonials on your website and, where appropriate, encourage reviews on your Google Business Profile.

 Trying to be everywhere dilutes effort.
-Pick one or two channels—e.g. your website + Google Business Profile, or your website + a simple email nurture—and do them consistently before adding more.
+Pick one or two channels (for example, your website + Google Business Profile, or your website + a simple email nurture) and do them consistently before adding more.
 If you need to fill spots sooner, Google Ads can put you in front of people actively searching for therapy in your area; many practices combine organic visibility with a modest ad budget.

 7. Track what's working